EtiennePerot/parcimonie.sh/README.md

 * `GNUPG_KEYSERVER_OPTIONS`: Value for the `--keyserver-options` argument of `gpg`.
 If not set, no `--keyserver-options` argument is passed.
 * `TMP_PREFIX`: Prefix for temporary files.
 Defaults to `/tmp/parcimonie`.
 * `PARCIMONIE_CONF`: If set, this file will be sourced before running.
 Useful to set environment variables without polluting the environment too much.

+### systemd service

+If you installed the Arch package, you have a parameterized systemd service called `parcimonie@`.
+The parameter refers to an environment file in `/etc/parcimonie.sh.d`; for example, `parcimonie@hello` reads the environment variables from `/etc/parcimonie.sh.d/hello.conf`, and runs `parcimonie.sh` with it.

+A sample configuration file is provided at `/etc/parcimonie.sh.d/sample-configuration.conf.sample`.

 ## Why a reimplementation?